 Proactive Cloud Detection and Response (CDR)

 Standard monitoring alone is no longer enough in a world of AI-augmented threats.
-Businesses need to adopt sophisticated CDR solutions that provide real-time detection, investigation, and response capabilities designed for cloud and SaaS environments.
+Businesses need to adopt sophisticated CDR solutions that provide robustness, real-time detection, investigation, and response capabilities designed for cloud and SaaS environments.
 These systems must:

 1. Correlate massive amounts of activity to pinpoint AI-driven threats